Colten Teubert

 Colten Teubert (born March 8, 1990) is a Canadian-German former professional ice hockey defenceman and current head coach of the Hampton Roads Whalers USPHL Elite team.
-He most notably played for the Edmonton Oilers in the National Hockey League (NHL) before moving to Europe in playing for the Iserlohn Roosters and the Thomas Sabo Ice Tigers of the Deutsche Eishockey Liga (DEL).
+He most notably played for the Edmonton Oilers in the National Hockey League (NHL) before moving to Europe to play for the Iserlohn Roosters and the Thomas Sabo Ice Tigers of the Deutsche Eishockey Liga (DEL).
 He was drafted by the Los Angeles Kings in the first round, 13th overall, in the 2008 NHL Entry Draft.
-Prior to turning professional, he played in the Western Hockey League (WHL) with the Regina Pats, who drafted him first overall in the 2005 WHL Bantam Draft.
+Before turning professional, he played in the Western Hockey League (WHL) with the Regina Pats, who drafted him first overall in the 2005 WHL Bantam Draft.

 Playing career

 Regina Pats

 Teubert was the first overall selection in the 2005 WHL Bantam Draft by the Regina Pats.
 Teubert made his debut for the Pats in the 2005–06 season, playing 14 regular season games, where he picked up 2 assists and another 6 games in the playoffs.
 In 2006–07, his rookie season with the Pats, he led the team in rookie defenseman scoring.
-During the 2007-08 season, Teubert played in the CHL Top Prospects Game along with teammate Jordan Eberle.
+During the 2007–08 season, Teubert played in the CHL Top Prospects Game along with teammate Jordan Eberle.
 Teubert finished the season eighth in team scoring and fourth among defensemen.
 After the 2007–08 season, Teubert was drafted in the first round of the 2008 NHL Entry Draft 13th overall by the Los Angeles Kings.

 During the 2008–09 season, Teubert served as an assistant captain for the Pats, and he also suited up for the WHL in the CHL Canada-Russia Challenge (Subway Super Series).
 He repeated both of these feats during the 2009–10 season.
 During the 2009 Subway Super Series, Teubert served as team captain for the WHL team for one game.
 On January 12, 2010, Teubert was named captain of the Pats.
 At the end of the 2009–10 season, Teubert was named the Regina Pats best defenseman.